Azure/azure-sdk-for-go/README.md

 To get started with a module, see the README.md file located in the module's project folder.
 You can find these module folders grouped by service in the `/sdk` directory.

+> [!NOTE]
-> NOTE: Go **1.18** or later is required.
+> Go **1.18** or later is required.
 You could download and install the latest version of Go from [here](https://go.dev/doc/install).
 It will replace the existing Go on your machine.
 If you want to install multiple Go versions on the same machine, you could refer this [doc](https://go.dev/doc/manage-install).

+> [!NOTE]
+> Projects are highly encouraged to use the latest version of Go.
+This ensures your product has all the latest security fixes and is included in [Go's support lifecycle](https://go.dev/doc/devel/release).

+> [!WARNING]
-> NOTE: The [root azure-sdk-for-go Go module](https://godoc.org/github.com/Azure/azure-sdk-for-go) which contains subpaths of `/services/**/mgmt/**` (also known as track 1) is [deprecated and no longer recieving support](https://azure.github.io/azure-sdk/releases/deprecated/go.html).
+> The [root azure-sdk-for-go Go module](https://godoc.org/github.com/Azure/azure-sdk-for-go) which contains subpaths of `/services/**/mgmt/**` (also known as track 1) is [deprecated and no longer recieving support](https://azure.github.io/azure-sdk/releases/deprecated/go.html).
 See [the migration guide](https://github.com/Azure/azure-sdk-for-go/blob/main/documentation/MIGRATION_GUIDE.md) to learn how to migrate to the current version.

 ## Packages available